amcgarvey/zebrafish_bulk_RNAseq_pipeline/README.md

 scripts/ functions or bits of code used in main pipeline or analysis notebooks e.g. snakemake rules or R functions

 ### files
-* install_packages.r details all the r packages to be installed
-* labnotes.md is the dated analysis "diary"
 * main.snake is the master snakemake file for the standard mapping pipeline
-* manifest_rnaseq.scm is the guix manifest describing all the packages in the environment
+* pansnakemake_environment.yml is the conda environment used for the snakemake pipeline
 * notebook.ipynb is the notebook describing the main downstream analysis steps.
 Tests, or versions of these are found in notebooks/ directory
-* start_notebook.sh is the script to submit jupyternotebook launcher as a cluster script
+* samplesheet.tsv contains all sample names and fastq paths
+* samplesheet_aligning.tsv contains paired information for samples paired-end sequenced